-Place chicken in middle of the oven and roast at 450° for 20 minutes.
+Place chicken in the middle of the oven and roast at 450° for 20 minutes.
 Reduce oven temperature to 375° and continue to bake until internal temperature reaches 165°, approximately 10-15 minutes of total roasting time per pound of chicken.

 Allow to rest for 10 minutes so juices redistribute through the meat before carving and serving.
 Enjoy!